ProNeverFake/kios/README.md

   2. Removed ActionContext in behavior_tree lib.
 All data types are now defined in kios_utils lib.
   3. Changed the communication between tree_node and tactician.
 Now the action phase switch is detected in tree_node and tactician should be informed with SwitchActionRequest srv.
 TreeState msg (pub sub) is discarded (turn off) for now.

+- *20.08.2023:*
+  1. Refactored and upgraded tactician and tree_node.
+  2. Removed ActionContext in behavior_tree lib.
+All data types are now defined in kios_utils lib.
+  3. Changed the communication between tree_node and tactician.
+Now the action phase switch is detected in tree_node and tactician should be informed with SwitchActionRequest srv.
+TreeState msg (pub sub) is discarded (turn off) for now.

 - *19.08.2023:*
   1. Moved ws_client lib to kios_communication. add thread safe udp lib relying on Poco.
   2. Added new enum TreeState for mios-kios state synchronization.
 The concept is elaborated in * [Running Process](#running-process)